emfresh2o/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+--> `sessions or Json Web Tokens` are both forms of database authentication but they are somewhat different.  `JWT` has a cryptographic signature, stateless, and authentication can occur locally where users can be authenticated multiple times without communicating with the database.
+Meanwhile, `sessions` only work across a single domain or sub domains and normally after each session it is disabled by the browser and not stored in the database.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+--> `bcryptjs` is essentially a library that will hash the password encrypting the data in that database by generating random bytes of character

 3. How are unit tests different from integration and end-to-end testing?
+--> `unit tests` verifies the individual parts of source codes are working correctly helping reduce bugs during the early phase of development. `integration tests` verifies the source codes by hitting the real server endpoint and check if all endpoints are working together.
+Meanwhile, `end-to-end tests` a technique use when testing the real network responses from beginning to end by going to the real server endpoints and check how the application flow behaves.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+--> It helps developer write a functional application avoiding errors and duplicate codes in order to pass tests.

 You are expected to be able to answer questions in these areas.